List of Nashville Sounds awards, All-Stars, and league leaders

-Four Sounds have been selected to participate in the All-Star Futures Game.
-Seventy-six players and seven managers and coaches have been selected for midseason All-Star teams.
+Seven Sounds have been selected to participate in the All-Star Futures Game.
+Seventy-six players and seven managers and coaches were selected for midseason All-Star teams.
 Of these, Drew Denson, Vinny Rottino, Scott Ruffcorn, Joey Vierra, and Jamie Werly are the only players to have been selected twice while playing for Nashville.
-Four players have been chosen as the MVP for their contributions in All-Star games: Duane Walker, Ray Durham, Magglio Ordóñez, and Renato Núñez.
-Of the 52 players who have been named to postseason All-Star teams, only Duane Walker and Jeff Abbott have been selected twice.
+Four players were chosen as the MVP for their contributions in All-Star games: Duane Walker, Ray Durham, Magglio Ordóñez, and Renato Núñez.
+Of the 53 players who have been named to postseason All-Star teams, only Duane Walker and Jeff Abbott have been selected twice.
+Nashville has honored three players by retiring their uniform numbers.
+Four former Sounds have been elected to the National Baseball Hall of Fame, and one was inducted in the Southern League Hall of Fame.

 A number of players have led their league in multiple statistical categories during a single season.
 Steve Balboni led the 1980 Southern League season in five categories: runs (101), runs batted in (122), total bases (288), home runs (30), and fielding percentage among first basemen (.990).
 Chris Hammond led the American Association in five areas in 1990: wins (15), winning percentage (.938 (15–1)), earned run average (2.17), strikeouts (149), and shutouts (3).
+Chad Patrick led the International League in five areas in 2024: wins (14), winning percentage (.933 (14–1)), earned run average (2.90), strikeouts (145), and walks plus hits per inning pitched (1.086).
 Skeeter Barnes (1990), Norberto Martin (1993), Drew Denson (1994), Magglio Ordóñez (1997), and Joey Wendle (2015) led single seasons in four areas each.
 The 1980 Sounds led the Southern League in 22 categories, the most among all Sounds teams.